Zoster Vaccine (Recombinant)

 Reconstitute the vaccine using the supplied adjuvant suspension by withdrawing the entire contents of the adjuvant vial and slowly transferring to the vaccine vial.
 Gently shake until powder is completely dissolved.
 Suspension should be an opalescent, colorless to pale brownish liquid.

-Administer IM, preferably in the deltoid muscle.
+IM: Administer IM, preferably in the deltoid muscle.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
-US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.
+Zoster vaccine (recombinant) should not be administered within 2 months of zoster vaccine (live) (CDC/ACIP [Dooling 2018]).
+To prevent syncope-related injuries, patients should be vaccinated while seated or lying down (ACIP [Ezeanolue 2020]).
+If purchased under Centers for Disease Control and Prevention contract, US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, Vaccine Information Statement (VIS) edition date and date it was provided, and the administering person's name, title, and address be recorded.

 Store intact vials of vaccine and adjuvant between 2°C and 8°C (36°F and 46°F).
 Protect vials from light.
 After reconstitution, may store under refrigeration for up to 6 hours; discard if not used within 6 hours.
 Do not freeze.
 Discard if frozen.